jguida941/contact-suite-spring-react/README.md

   2. Generate a repository token in Codecov and save it as the GitHub secret `CODECOV_TOKEN`.
   3. Re-run the workflow; each matrix job uploads coverage with a `flags` label (`os-jdk`).
 - The badge at the top of this README pulls from the default `master` branch; adjust the URL if you maintain long-lived release branches.

+### CodeQL Security Analysis
+- `.github/workflows/codeql.yml` runs independently of the matrix job to keep static analysis focused.
+- The workflow pins Temurin JDK 17 via `actions/setup-java@v4`, caches Maven dependencies, and enables the `+security-and-quality` query pack for broader coverage.
+- GitHub’s CodeQL `autobuild` runs the Maven build automatically; a commented `mvn` fallback is available if the repo ever needs a custom command.
+- Concurrency guards prevent overlapping scans on the same ref, and `paths-ignore` ensures doc-only/image-only changes do not queue CodeQL unnecessarily.
+- Triggers: pushes/PRs to `main` or `master` (respecting the filters), a weekly scheduled scan (`cron: 0 3 * * 0`), and optional manual dispatch.

 ## QA Summary
 Each GitHub Actions matrix job writes a QA table (tests, coverage, mutation score, Dependency-Check status) to the run summary.
 Open any workflow’s “Summary” tab and look for the “QA Metrics” table for the latest numbers.